Download the Bylaws as a PDF

 Section 1.
 Membership.

-Membership in VWAA shall consist of Regular, Associate, Retired, Judicial, and Honorary members.
+Membership in VWAA shall consist of Regular, Associate, Retired, Judicial, and Honorary Members established at the time of membership application or renewal

 Section 3.
 Dues.
-The amount of dues shall be set by the Board of Directors annually after a review of the Association's financial position.
-Such dues shall be payable in advance by the first day of the fiscal year.
-Dues received on or after April 1 shall be credited to the next fiscal year.
+The amount of dues shall be set by the Board of Directors annually for the following fiscal year.
+Dues shall be payable in advance by July 1 of each year.
+Dues received on or after April 1 shall be credited to the next fiscal year with all applicable membership rights vested upon dues receipt.

 Section 4.
 Termination of Membership.
-Membership may be terminated by written resignation, non-payment of dues, or disbarment.
+Membership shall be terminated by written resignation, non-payment of dues, disbarment or two-thirds vote of the Board.
+Such Board vote may be by electronic means without meeting notice requirements.

 Section 5.
 Fiscal Year.
 The fiscal year shall be July 1 through June 30 of each year.